Where to hike and camp in Bow Valley Provincial Park

 Stroller Friendly?
 No

-Directions from Calgary:ย Go west on Hwy 1 until exit 114 (Seebe/Exshaw).
+Directions from Calgary: Go west on Hwy 1 until exit 114 (Seebe/Exshaw).
 Merge onto Hwy 1X, at the stop sign, turn right onto Hwy 1A, Turn left at the Yamnuska Day Use sign.
 The trailhead is at the west end of the parking lot.

 Know Before You Go

-A Kananaskis Conservation Pass is required to park in Kananaskis.
-Purchase your pass online at https://www.alberta.ca/kananaskis-conservation-pass.aspx.
+- A Kananaskis Conservation Pass is required to park in Kananaskis.
+Purchase your pass online from the Government of Alberta.

 Getting Here